 Disadvantages of Flushable Litter

-Not Ideal For Septic Systems
+Not Ideal For All Septic Systems

 Do you perhaps have a septic tank?
 That can make things a little more complicated.
 Most flushable cat litters are not designed for working efficiently with a septic tank.

-With septic systems, cat litter can clog up toilets the same way like paper towels and anything cotton based.
+With septic systems, flushing litter can clog up toilets the same way like paper towels and anything cotton based.
 Many manufacturers advise flushing a small amount at a time and allowing it to settle before flushing.
 This process is time inconvenient even though it could eliminate the toilet blocks.

 Can Introduce Parasites Into The Waterways

 Flushing kitty litter down the drain could expose water channels to parasites.